damien-pous/approx-models/TOTHINK.md

   cf. branch truncate-mult
   may help a lot to validate solutions of polynomial equations: there we use [taylor.eval'] on model ops, so that models may grow significantly
-- estimate radius for validating solutions of polynomial equations using floating points rather than intervals? avoid exponential blow-up when radius is not found?

 ## usages of certain functions